Adolescent Dialectical Behaviour Therapy (DBT)

 Informed Skills Group

-Now Accepting Referrals for our next 6 week skills block: Mindfulness & Walking the Middle Path (6 weeks, beginning February 22, 2021)
+Now Accepting Referrals for the next 6 week skills block beginning May 31 2021

 Groups will be offered virtually to ensure safety during the COVID-19 Pandemic

 Middle Path Therapy offers an Adolescent Dialectical Behavior Therapy (DBT) informed skills group.
 This is a 90-minute group with teens and young adults, age 14-21 and a primary caregiver held on Monday evenings from 6:00 – 7:30 pm.

 DBT is a type of therapy that helps people learn to control their emotions.
 DBT offers concrete skills to use in the moment to build awareness and regulate the intensity of your emotional responses with the goal of building a life worth living.
 The five modules covered in DBT skills group include mindfulness, emotion regulation, distress tolerance, walking the middle path, and interpersonal effectiveness skills.

 Please note that currently we are only able to offer skills group only

 The modules covered in a full 24 week cycle of skills group include Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness and Walking the Middle Path

 Frequently Asked Questions

 Who is this group for?